KestrelComputer/kestrel/_posts/2016-05-11-cgia-or-vdp.md

 *(This article first appeared on [my Hackaday.io project page.](https://hackaday.io/project/10035-kestrel-computer-project/log/37873-instead-of-cgia-go-with-a-super-vdp-instead)  I've since made some minor edits, and reposted it here.)*

-# Instead of CGIA, go with a super-VDP instead?

 After stumbling upon a [fairly sizable collection of design notes and interviews](http://spatula-city.org/~im14u2c/vdp-99xx/) from the inventor of the Texas Instruments TMS9918A VDP (video display processor), I began to entertain the possibility that maybe the Kestrel-3 should use a VDP-like video core to replace the MGIA instead of my original CGIA (Configurable Graphics Interface Adapter) idea.

 ## Recap: CGIA